 - Communication between partners at least quarterly

-- Partnership exchange visits: at least once every two years
+- Partnership exchange visits: at least once every two years (this criteria is waived during the pandemic)

 - Having an active partnership committee and staff engagement